crossman36/timothyylim.github.io/_harp/blog/2016/uploading-h5p-packages-with-osx.md

 This article assumes that you've completed the ['hello world' H5P tutorial](https://h5p.org/tutorial-greeting-card) until the stage where you have to upload a package.

-When uploading h5p packages to drupal with osx the following you may encouter the following errors:
+When uploading h5p packages to drupal with osx, you may encouter the following errors:

 ```
 Could not find library.json file with valid json format for library greeting